Summary

 Which Outlook Versions Are Affected?

 Microsoft’s support page says that Legacy Outlook will no longer be supported for Microsoft 365 subscriptions (personal, family, business, and enterprise) or for standalone version of Outlook 2024.
 If you purchased Outlook LTSC (Office Long Term Service Channel), support will continue until October 2029.
 We believe, but cannot guarantee, that older versions of Outlook such as 14.x and possibly early versions of 15.x from before Outlook was subscription-based may continue to work.
-As of this writing, the current version of Outlook is 16.100.2, which includes the switch for changing between Legacy Outlook and New Outlook.
-However, Microsoft has said that, even if you keep this version installed and don’t update it, the legacy mode will stop working on November 1, even if you have an active Microsoft 365 subscription.
+As of this writing, the current version of Outlook is 16.102.1, which includes the switch for changing between Legacy Outlook and New Outlook.
+However, Microsoft has said that, even if you keep this version installed and don’t update it, and even if you have an active Microsoft 365 subscription, the legacy mode will stop working on November 1, 2026.

-When Will SpamSieve Work Directly With Outlook Again?
+When Will SpamSieve Work Directly With New Outlook?

 Microsoft’s roadmap currently has AppleScript support expected to roll out in December 2025.
 At that time, the current version of SpamSieve may automatically start working with Outlook again.
 We will test with beta versions of Outlook as they become available and update SpamSieve as necessary.